Wogrim/Git-CLI/readme.md

 to update your local commit list for remote branches
 `git fetch origin`
-if your local branch's files are not up to date, you must merge them (which can have conflicts)
+if your local branch's files are not up to date, you must merge them or rebase (which can have conflicts)
+*TODO: GIT MERGE*
+*TODO: GIT REBASE*

-OR combine these steps with a pull
+OR combine these steps with a pull (it will merge or rebase depending on settings)
 `git pull`

 to push your changes on a branch back to the remote branch of the same name
 `git push origin branchname`
-just like we did for our initial commit, or to push to a different branch name `git push origin localbranchname:remotebranchname`
+just like we did for our initial commit, or to push to a different branch name
+`git push origin localbranchname:remotebranchname`

 # Commit History